 How can I save money on private health insurance premiums?

 - Increase the excess on your policy.
-If you have savings that you can use to help pay towards your treatment, you could increase your excess substantially.
+The excess is the part of any insurance claim that you must pay yourself.
+If you have savings that you can put towards your treatment, you could increase your excess substantially, but make sure it remains affordable

 Rest Less Money is on Instagram!
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.